Frequently asked questions

 To gather monitoring data from inside your network, you need to install a remote probe in your environment.
 This requires a simple PC or server that runs Windows 7 or later in your network.

-For detailed hardware requirements for remote probes, please refer to the PRTG manual.
+For detailed hardware requirements for remote probes, please refer to our system requirements page.

 2. What changes do I need to make to my on-premises infrastructure for PRTG Hosted Monitor to work (for example, firewall settings, new Active Directory admin account)?

 The actual monitoring of your network will be performed by the remote probe that you need to install in your network.
-This probe initiates the connection from your local network to the cloud, so you might not need to configure anything (depending on existing network configurations).
+The remote probe initiates the connection from your local network to the cloud, so you might not need to configure anything (depending on existing network configurations).
 In general, a remote probe must be allowed to initiate an outgoing connection on port 23560 to your PRTG Hosted Monitor instance.
+If you need the external IP address for the PRTG core server and/or hosted probe, ping the DNS name of your instance.

 For details, please see the PRTG manual on remote probes.